y-fares/PSTB-YCDynamics-Hackathon-1/README.md

 - Computing speed
 - By-passing VS Code issues we experienced

-### In order to run the file, please put it in a Google Colag and run it all by clicking on "Tout exécuter"
+### In order to run the file, please put it in a Google Colag through your Google Drive and run it all by clicking on "Tout exécuter"